juansjimenez/juansjimenez/README.md

 - 💻 Software Engineer at [Floid](https://somosfloid.com/world/home)

-- 💥 Passionate about Fintech, DeFi, Innovation, Space Exploration and Music
+- 💥 Passionate about Crypto, DeFi, Fintech, Innovation, Space Exploration and Music

-- 📖 Currently reading: Superintelligence by Nick Bostrom
+- 📖 Currently reading: How to win friends and influence people by Dale Carnegie

 - ⚡ Fun fact: I beatbox!